Encrypted-Thoughts/SLCB-ChannelPointsNoFudgesGiven/README.md

-# SLCB Channel Points No Fudges GIven
+# SLCB Channel Points No Fudges Given

 This script allows the user to trigger a timer and some sfx via a custom channel point reward.